A DANGEROUS IDEA VIEWING KIT

 - Download the Printable Discussion Guide for A Dangerous Idea with ideas for hosting a virtual screening and ZOOM discussion with your group

-- Watch Full Film, A Dangerous Idea
+- Stream the Full Film, A Dangerous Idea (108 minutes)

 1.)
 DISCUSSION GUIDE

 Download the printable Faith and Community Viewing Guide for A Dangerous Idea.
 The guide includes 5-easy steps for using the entire film, or sections of it, for your virtual viewing and post-viewing discussions on Zoom or in person.
 Simply follow the five steps in the guide to have a successful screening, discussions, and engaging activities!

 Click here to stream the full-length, 108-minute version of A Dangerous Idea.
 This film brings to light how false scientific claims have rolled back long fought for gains in equality, and how powerful interests are poised once again to use the gene myth to unravel the American Dream.

 3.)
 SHORTER VERSIONS

 Click here to stream or share the shorter, 42-minute short version of the film if you prefer.
 This covers most of the major themes in the films and the discussion questions in the guide will work equally well.
 This version is designed for compressed viewing and discussion.

 If you only have around 30-minutes for viewing and discussion, your group can also utilize the 13-minute snippet which you can access by clicking on the link.

 4.)
 PROMO MATERIALS